Fonseca, La Guajira: Geography

 The municipality of Fonseca has a total area of 622 km2 at an altitude of 11 m above sea level at the seat of the municipality.
 The municipality is on a depression in the valley of the Ranchería River which flows through the municipality from west to east, between the Sierra Nevada de Santa Marta and the Serranía del Perijá.

-Fonseca limits to the north with the municipality of Riohacha and Sierra Nevada de Santa Marta mountain range; to the south with the Bolivarian Republic of Venezuela and the Serranía del Perijá mountains; to the east with the municipality of Barrancas and to the west narrowly with the municipality of San Juan del Cesar.
+Fonseca's northern borders meet the municipality of Riohacha and the Sierra Nevada de Santa Marta mountain range; to the south, the Bolivarian Republic of Venezuela and the Serranía del Perijá mountains; to the east, the municipality of Barrancas; and to the west, the municipality of San Juan del Cesar.

-The average temperature throughout the year is 28 °C varying only by altitude due to the mountainous environment.
+The average temperature throughout the year is 28 °C, varying according to altitude due to the mountainous environment.
 The municipality's climate ranges from hot semi-arid (Köppen BSh), as at the weather station of La Paulina, to tropical savanna (Aw) in wetter locations.
-There is a long though not intense wet season from April to November and a dry season from December to March with very little or no rain.
+There is a long, though not intense, wet season from April to November and a dry season from December to March with very little or no rain.